AndreiRosu1712/phone_price_prediction/README.md

-# Clasificarea Gamelor de Prețuri pe Bază de Caracteristici
+# Price Range Classification Based on Features

-Acest proiect folosește tehnici de învățare automată pentru a clasifica gama de preț (`price_range`) a unui produs pe baza unui set de caracteristici numerice și categorice.
-Sunt aplicate mai multe modele de clasificare și se compară performanțele acestora atât pe datele originale, cât și pe date reduse cu PCA.
+This project uses machine learning techniques to classify a product's price range (`price_range`) based on a set of numerical and categorical features.
+Several classification models are applied and their performance is compared both on the original dataset and on a reduced version using PCA.

-## Date de intrare
+## Input Data

-Fișierul principal de date este:
+The main input dataset is:
-- `trainPrice.csv`: setul de antrenament care conține caracteristici și eticheta țintă `price_range`.
+- `trainPrice.csv`: the training dataset containing features and the target label `price_range`.

-## Biblioteci necesare
+## Required Libraries

 - pandas
 - numpy
 - seaborn
 - matplotlib
-- sklearn (model_selection, metrics, decomposition, linear_model, ensemble, neighbors)
+- scikit-learn (model_selection, metrics, decomposition, linear_model, ensemble, neighbors)

-## Explorarea datelor
+## Data Exploration

-- Încărcarea setului de date și afișarea informațiilor generale (`shape`, `head`, `info`, `describe`, `isnull().sum()`).
+- Load the dataset and display general information (`shape`, `head`, `info`, `describe`, `isnull().sum()`).
-- Separarea caracteristicilor în:
+- Separate features into:
-  - Caracteristici categorice: cu mai puțin de 30 valori unice.
+  - Categorical features: with fewer than 30 unique values.
-  - Caracteristici numerice: cu 30 sau mai multe valori unice.
+  - Numerical features: with 30 or more unique values.
-- Vizualizarea distribuției variabilelor:
+- Visualize feature distributions:
-  - Ploturi de tip countplot pentru variabilele categorice.
+  - Countplots for categorical variables.
-  - Histogramă și KDE pentru variabilele numerice, împreună cu media marcată.
+  - Histograms and KDE plots for numerical variables, with the mean value highlighted.

-## Preprocesare
+## Preprocessing

-- Variabilă țintă: `price_range`
+- Target variable: `price_range`
-- Caracteristici: toate celelalte coloane
+- Features: all other columns
-- Împărțirea setului de date în:
+- Split the dataset into:
   - `X_train`, `X_test`, `y_train`, `y_test` (75% / 25%)

-## Reducerea dimensionalității
+## Dimensionality Reduction

-Se aplică PCA (Principal Component Analysis) pentru reducerea dimensionalității la un prag de 95% varianță explicată:
+PCA (Principal Component Analysis) is applied to reduce dimensionality while retaining 95% of the explained variance:
 - `X_train_reduced`
 - `X_test_reduced`

-## Modele antrenate
+## Models Trained

 ### Logistic Regression

-- Aplicat pe datele originale
+- Trained on the original dataset
-- Aplicat pe datele reduse cu PCA
+- Trained on the PCA-reduced dataset
-- Se calculează acuratețea și se afișează matricea de confuzie
+- Accuracy and confusion matrices are computed and visualized for both cases

 ### Random Forest

-- Aplicat pe datele originale
+- Trained on the original dataset
-- Aplicat pe datele reduse cu PCA
+- Trained on the PCA-reduced dataset
-- Se evaluează mai multe valori pentru `n_estimators` (10, 50, 100, 200, 300) folosind `cross_val_score`
+- Evaluates multiple `n_estimators` values (10, 50, 100, 200, 300) using `cross_val_score`
-- Se calculează acuratețea și se afișează matricea de confuzie
+- Accuracy and confusion matrices are computed and visualized

 ### K-Nearest Neighbors (KNN)

 - `n_neighbors=5`
-- Aplicat pe datele originale
+- Trained on the original dataset
-- Aplicat pe datele reduse cu PCA
+- Trained on the PCA-reduced dataset
-- Se calculează acuratețea și se afișează matricea de confuzie
+- Accuracy and confusion matrices are computed and visualized

-## Evaluare
+## Evaluation

-Pentru fiecare model sunt calculate:
+For each model:
-- Acuratețea (`accuracy_score`)
+- Accuracy is calculated using `accuracy_score`
-- Matricea de confuzie (`ConfusionMatrixDisplay`)
+- Confusion matrix is displayed using `ConfusionMatrixDisplay`

-## Observații și posibile erori
+## Observations and Potential Issues

-- Funcția `confusion_matrix` nu este importată direct (ar trebui: `from sklearn.metrics import confusion_matrix`).
+- `confusion_matrix` is not explicitly imported (should be added: `from sklearn.metrics import confusion_matrix`)
-- Variabilele `knnoriginal` și `knnreduced` nu sunt definite corect în afișarea matricei de confuzie (`display_labels`); probabil ar trebui înlocuite cu `knn_original` și `knn_reduced`.
+- Variables `knnoriginal` and `knnreduced` used in `ConfusionMatrixDisplay` are not defined correctly; likely intended to be `knn_original` and `knn_reduced`

-## Recomandări
+## Recommendations

-- Adăugarea unui pipeline de preprocesare pentru scalarea caracteristicilor.
+- Use a preprocessing pipeline to handle feature scaling
-- Normalizarea datelor înainte de antrenarea KNN.
+- Normalize features before applying KNN
-- Salvarea rezultatelor și graficelor într-un folder de ieșire.
+- Save model results and plots to an output directory
-- Corectarea typo-urilor și importurilor lipsă pentru o execuție completă.
+- Fix typographical errors and missing imports for full execution

-## Concluzie
+## Conclusion

-Scriptul compară performanțele a trei modele de clasificare (Logistic Regression, Random Forest, KNN) pe seturi de date originale și reduse, analizând impactul reducerii dimensionalității asupra preciziei modelelor.
+This script compares the performance of three classification models (Logistic Regression, Random Forest, KNN) on both the original and PCA-reduced datasets, analyzing the impact of dimensionality reduction on model accuracy.